yangyt96/yangyt96.github.io/blog/2021/ssh-comm-of-zedboard-pc-ethernet/content.md

 ![ping_zedboard](./ping_zedboard.png)

-6. Login to Zedboard through SSH from your PC.
+### 7. Login to Zedboard through SSH from your PC
 If your Windows 10 doesn't have SSH command, checkout [this](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse).
 You will need to use the SSH client on Windows 10 only, because the PetaLinux runs as SSH server as default.

 ![ssh_zedboard](./ssh_zedboard.png)